 Disadvantages of using a VPN: Being part of a remote network

-There are advanced ways to use VPN selectively for particular services or devices of a network, etc. But that's a different story.
+There are advanced ways to use a VPN connection selectively for particular services or network devices, etc. But that’s a different story.

 - Slow speed, high latency: Since all Internet traffic goes through a remote server, the connection is now slower and with higher latency.
 Specifically:

-- The download speed at the remote device will depend on the upload speed at the server's end.
-The actual rate will be whichever of the two that's slower.
+- The download speed on the remote device will depend on the upload speed on the server’s end.
+The actual rate will be whichever is slower.

-- Your device will get double the latency.
-You're effectively dealing with two Internet connections, the local and that of the VPN server.
+- Your device will have double the latency.
+You’re effectively dealing with two Internet connections, the local and that of the VPN server, and then the connection between the two.

-- Privacy risk: The owner of the VPN server has access to all of your VPN-connected device's Internet traffic and possibly the traffic of your local network.
-Keep this in mind before you opt for a third-party VPN service.
+- Privacy risk: The owner of the VPN server has access to all of your VPN-connected device’s Internet traffic and possibly the traffic of your local network.
+Consider this before you opt for a third-party VPN service.

 - Isolation: Depending on the configuration, the device might be unable to access local services, including other devices within your home network, since it's part of a remote network.

-And a VPN will always make your Internet connection worse, by little or by a lot, depending on the server and where you are.
+The gist is that a VPN will always make your Internet connection worse, by little or by a lot, depending on the server and where you are.
+It can never make your broadband connection faster.

 Assumptions about VPNs and security